oonchulip97/dribbler/README.md

 # Dribbler
 A ball-centering dribbler is being developed to improve the kicking accuracy of robots.
-Please refer to Study of material and design of dribbler PDF file for more information.
+Please refer to [this file](Study of Material and Design of Dribbler Subsystem.pdf) for more information.

 # Useful Things to Consider
   -